pwc2/perceptron/README.md

 # perceptron

-`perceptron` has implementations of the perceptron with online learning, the average perceptron, and a polynomial kernel perceptron.
+`perceptron` contains implementations of the perceptron with online learning, the average perceptron, and a polynomial kernel perceptron.
 ## Requirements:

 - `numpy 1.17.2`

 - `pandas 0.25.1`

+- `progressbar2 3.37.1`

 ## Usage: